-• Flow-Through Entities.
-As discussed above, partnerships and LLCs are not themselves subject to income tax.
+- Corporations for a domestic corporation (a corporation formed under US federal or state laws), the USA generally imposes a net income tax on the corporation's worldwide income (again, subject to various deferral rules).
+For a foreign corporation, however, the USA generally imposes a net income tax only on income earned or otherwise "sourced" in the USA (subject to certain anti-deferral rules) that is effectively connected to a US trade or business conducted by the foreign corporation.
+The existence of a tax treaty can also have an impact on whether or to what extent profits or other sources of income are taxed in the USA. - Flow-through entities as discussed above, partnerships and LLCs are not themselves subject to income tax.
 Instead, partners and members are taxed based on the underlying investments of the entity and the activities of the business.
-Accordingly, the tax residence of partnerships and LLCs (whether or not they are formed in the United States) is less important than where the assets of the business are located and where the business is conducted.
-For example, a non-US member of an LLC formed outside the United States will still be subject to US tax on its share of any income of the LLC that is effectively connected to a US trade or business of the LLC.
-Also, the United States generally imposes tax on any US person who earns income from a flow-through entity regardless of where the business operates.
+Accordingly, the tax residence of partnerships and LLCs (whether or not they are formed in the USA) is less important than where the assets of the business are located and where the business is conducted.
+For example, a non-US member of an LLC formed outside the USA will still be subject to US tax on its share of any income of the LLC that is effectively connected to a US trade or business of the LLC.
+Also, the USA generally imposes tax on any US person who earns income from a flow-through entity regardless of where the business operates.
 Again, the existence of a tax treaty may affect the analysis.

-1.3 Tax Rates
+1.4 Tax Rates

 Perhaps the most important threshold question for determining the appropriate organisational form is the applicable tax rate (not taking into account the impact of a reduced rate of taxation that may be available pursuant to an applicable tax treaty and taxes that may also be imposed by individual states and their political subdivisions).
-The United States also has an alternative minimum tax that may be applicable where, for example, the taxpayer has certain tax preference items that reduce its normal income tax below a set threshold.

-- Corporations.
-The highest graduated rate on the earnings of a corporation is 35%, which currently applies to annual income over USD18.33 million.
+- Corporations the tax rate on the earnings of a corporation is a flat 21%.
 Dividends paid to a US person are generally subject to a 20% tax, plus an additional 3.8% "net investment income tax."
 Dividends paid by a US corporation to a non-US person generally are subject to a 30% withholding tax (subject to reduction by applicable income tax treaties).
-Accordingly, earnings of a US corporation are subject to two layers of tax that may exceed 50% once the earnings are distributed to its shareholders. - Pass-Through Entities.
-Income generated by pass-through entities such as partnerships and LLCs is "passed-through" to the owners and is therefore subject to taxation at the individual or corporate tax rates, as the case may be.
-The highest graduated individual tax rate on ordinary income is 39.6%.
+Accordingly, earnings of a US corporation are subject to two layers of tax that may exceed 40% once the earnings are distributed to its shareholders. - Pass-through entities income generated by pass-through entities such as partnerships and LLCs is "passed through" to the owners and is therefore subject to taxation at the individual or corporate tax rates, as the case may be.
+The highest graduated individual tax rate on ordinary income is 37%.
 The highest graduated rate on net capital gains and qualified dividends is 20%.
-Individuals are also subject to an additional 3.8% "net investment income tax," which generally applies to passive type income (such as dividends, interest and capital gains).
+Individuals are also subject to an additional 3.8% "net investment income tax", which generally applies to passive type income (such as dividends, interest and capital gains).
+Some individuals may be eligible for a 20% pass-through deduction on some or all of their pass-through income.